-Hey everyone!
+Hello everyone!

-In addition, we will optimize performance and security with OPcache, UFW, fail2ban, and Cloudflare tips, including how to enable HTML page caching.
+Furthermore, we will optimize performance and security with OPcache, UFW, fail2ban, and Cloudflare tips, including how to enable HTML page caching.

-Creating the demonstration base in Azure
+Creating the demo base on Azure

 Creating a free Azure account